Market Concentration

 Market concentration is most useful when it is read with participation signals that show how widely a move is shared.
 Measures such as the advance-decline line help show whether underlying participation is broad or narrow, while leadership breadth helps show whether leadership is spreading across more names or compressing into fewer leaders.
 Concentration matters when those signals indicate that benchmark influence is becoming increasingly dependent on a limited group.

-Market concentration matters because it changes what index strength or weakness actually represents.
+Uneven participation matters because headline index strength and underlying market participation are not always the same thing.
 A broad move reflects support from many constituents.
-A concentrated move can still be real and persistent, but it rests on a smaller support base, so headline performance says less about how the average stock is behaving.
+A concentrated move can still be real and persistent, but it rests on a smaller support base, so benchmark performance reveals less about how the average stock is behaving.
 This is also why the concept is useful when thinking about concentration and index risk and the degree to which benchmark resilience depends on a limited set of dominant components.

 What market concentration does not mean